picocms/Pico/in-depth/submission_guidelines.md

 For thumbnail images, you should use a resolution of `270x220`.
 The thumbnails are a locked size on the website, so providing a different resolution will result in your image being squashed.

 Fullsize image resolution isn't as strict.
 These images will be proportionally scaled to the right size.
-We do however recommend a resolution of at least `1440x900`, as these images can be viewed fullscreen by clicking on the magnifying glass.
+We do however recommend a resolution of at least `1440x900`, as these images can be viewed fullscreen by clicking on their magnifying glass icon.

 ### Specifications